Plant Problem Lab

 Parlor Palm yellow leaves

-For parlor palm, adjust the diagnosis around this plant profile: Parlor palms tolerate lower light, but brown tips and yellow fronds still come from watering, salts, dry air, or spider mites.
+For parlor palm, read this symptom alongside how the plant usually behaves: Parlor palms tolerate lower light, but brown tips and yellow fronds still come from watering, salts, dry air, or spider mites.

 overwatering or slow-drying soilpest pressurelow lightnatural older leaf agingpests or root stressdry air, mineral buildup, or moisture swings